darklang/docs/docs/unique-aspects.md

 ## Functions that use Error Rail

-Functions that return Result or Option Types (like `DB::get` and `HTTPClient::get`) are handled by the Error Rail by default.
+Functions that return Result or Option Types (like `DB::get` and `HttpClient::get`) are handled by the Error Rail by default.
 The documentation in the editor indicates if this is the case for a given function.

 The error rail allows you to keep writing code along the “happy path,” without stopping.
 This is based on [Railway Oriented Programming](https://medium.com/darklang/real-problems-with-functional-languages-efe668c5264a).
 The idea is that when you call a function which might not succeed, you can keep going.
 For example, if you try to look up a value in a dictionary or database, we don't make you immediately handle the error case.